paulosjd/snippets-exercises/sqlalchemy/orm.md

         # parent = relationship("Parent")
         parent = relationship("Parent", back_populates="children")

-`@declared_attr` is usually applicable to mixins; turns the attribute into a scalar-like property that can be invoked from the uninstantiated class.

-    class ProvidesUser(object):

-        @declared_attr
-        def user(self):
-            return relationship("User")

 **Runtime Inspection API system**

 Using the `inspect()` function, one can acquire the `Mapper` from a mapped class: